-While many lawyers handle drug cases, Joe Welch has earned his reputation as "the drug lawyer" through a combination of winning drug cases in the courtroom, advocating to end drug prohibition, and having the expertise to understand the science behind drug cases.
+While many lawyers handle drug cases, Joe Welch has earned his reputation as "the drug lawyer" in courts throughout Missouri by a combination of winning drug cases in the courtroom, advocating to end drug prohibition, and having the expertise to understand the science behind drug cases.
 Fellow lawyers in the community often seek his advice on novel or confusing issues in their own drug cases.
-He has handled hundreds of cases before administrative tribunals in Missouri, including licensing cases before the Board of Nursing, the Office of Tattooing, Body Piercing, and Branding, the Department of Public Safety, public school boards, the Department of Revenue, the Metropolitan Taxicab Commission, and the Missouri Highway Patrol.
+He has defended countless people who have been busted on I-70 with tens or hundreds or thousands of pounds of cannabis, and while based in St. Louis travels to courts all over Missouri.

 Why Trial Experience is Key

 Whether or not you want a trial, you need an attorney experienced in trying cases in front of a jury â€“ the only leverage you have against the government prosecutors in a criminal case or insurance companies when trying to get compensation for your injuries is your lawyerâ€™s willingness to take your case to trial.

 Many criminal cases get dismissed right before trial, and even losing your trial is often better than settling for a plea bargain.
 Most lawyers never take cases to trial â€“ they take your money and walk you into a plea bargain without investigating your case or fighting for you at all.
 Many of Joe Welchâ€™s felony cases get reduced to misdemeanors or dismissed completely because heâ€™s willing to put up a fight.